Chehak-Batra/Kapde-Se-Zindagi/README.md

 Features of the website:

-4 cross linked pages(Home, Donor, Seeker, About Us, Feedback) having common navbar Has a strong social purpose and real world problem solving Needs can be input along with urgency level and accordingly NGOs are connected within preferred donations Well formatted and defined colour scheme
+- 4 cross-linked pages(Home, Donor, Seeker, About Us, Feedback) having common navbar
+- Has a strong social purpose and real-world problem solving
+- Needs can be input along with urgency level and accordingly, NGOs are connected within preferred donations
+- Well-formatted and defined color scheme